BrianPizz/README-generator/README.md

 Make sure you have Node and Inquirer installed, clone this repository, navigate to it and simply run 'node index.js' in your terminal

 ## Usage
-Answer all of the prompts and you will have a professional README.md for your project
+Answer all of the prompts and you will have a professional README.md for your project, file will be generated in the 'dist' folder.

 ![screenshot](assets/images/screenshot.png)